Operation Devon: Landing

-Devon was launched on 3 October 1943, as part of the attack on the Volturno Line, and was undertaken by No. 3 Commando, No. 40 (Royal Marine) Commando and other elements of the 2nd Special Service Brigade.
-It was later reinforced by two brigades of the British 78th Infantry Division.
+Devon was launched on 3 October 1943, as part of the attack on the Volturno Line, and was undertaken by No. 3 Commando, No. 40 (Royal Marine) Commando and the Special Raiding Squadron under 2nd Special Service Brigade.
+It was later reinforced by two brigades and a battalion of a third, all from the British 78th Infantry Division.

-In the early hours of 3 October 1943, 3 and 40 Commandos, and elements of the Special Raiding Squadron landed behind the German lines under cover of darkness at Termoli, a seaport town on the Adriatic coast, north of the Biferno River.
+In the early hours of 3 October 1943, 3 and 40 Commandos and the SRS landed behind the German lines under cover of darkness at Termoli, a seaport town on the Adriatic coast, north of the Biferno River.
 40 Commando penetrated well into the town before the Germans were alerted.

-There was brisk close-quarter fighting with German paratroopers from Kampfgruppe Rau – a defensive detachment made up of one Fallschirmjäger (paratrooper) platoon, with flak, engineer, transport and other support units from 1.
+There was brisk close-quarter fighting with German paratroopers from Kampfgruppe Rau – a defensive detachment made up of one Fallschirmjäger Pioneer (paratroop engineer) platoon, with flak, transport and other support units from 1.
 Fallschirmjäger Division.

-By 08:00 hours, the commandos had captured the town and controlled the approaches.
+By around 08:00 hours, the commandos had captured the town and controlled the approaches.
 So complete was the surprise that the kampfgruppe commander, Major Rau, was wearing pyjamas when captured, and German vehicles and motorcyclists drove into a commando ambush position until around noon.

-Elements of the 78th Division, including tanks rushed from the Canadian Three Rivers Regiment, had arrived to reinforce the commandos by the time German forces counter-attacked in strength: two battalions from 16.
-Panzer Division and the paratroopers of Kampfgruppe Schultz.
+Elements of the 78th Division, and tanks rushed from the 3 County of London Yeomanry and Canadian Three Rivers Regiment, had arrived to reinforce the commandos by the time German forces counter-attacked in strength: two and a half understrength battalions from 16.
+Panzer Division and some paratroopers of Kampfgruppe Schulz.

 The British held off repeated counter-attacks until 6 October.
-By noon on the 6th they had linked up with the British Eighth Army, and by noon on the 6th the enemy was in full retreat.
+By noon on the 6th the reinforcements had stabilised the situation, and by evening on the 6th the enemy was in full retreat.